-Where a building is in such a condition that it may put people in danger, local authorities have legal powers under Section 78 of the Building Act 1984 to investigate and require the owners to make the building safe.
+Where a building is in such a condition that it may put the public in danger, local authorities have legal powers under Section 78 of the Building Act 1984 to investigate and require the owners to make the building safe.

 Typical examples of dangerous structures include: